-Provence is a gourmand’s delight.
+Provence is a foodie’s delight.
 The Mediterranean diet is packed with fresh produce, olive oil, and of course seafood, and many of these tasty treats are found at the local open-air markets as well as the shops of artisan food producers.
-Pair this delicious food with the beautiful natural setting, and it’s no wonder that Provence is one of our favorite culinary vacation destinations, and an ideal place for a picnic.

 By Liz Hall